FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

 Check the pre-installation information and prerequisites before you install.

-All the nodes of a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Enterprise Cluster share the same database schema and use the same installation directory and secret (`taeh`) file.
+All the nodes of a {{< SecureTransport/componentshortname  >}} Enterprise Cluster share the same database schema and use the same installation directory and secret (`taeh`) file.
 The installer creates that schema when you install the first server in the cluster.
 You can have the installer create the `taeh` file or import an existing file for the first server in the cluster.
 You must copy and import the `taeh` file to the second and subsequent servers in the cluster before you install.
 For more information, see <a href="../../../prereqs_overview/secret_file" class="MCXref xref">Secret file</a>.

 > **Note:**
 >
 > In Enterprise Cluster deployments, all your SecureTransport Server nodes must have the same version as your first installed Server node.
 Do not attempt to add Server nodes to your cluster if the SecureTransport version does not match the one on already installed nodes.

-This procedure assumes that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is not installed on the system.
-Only one instance of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge is supported in a production environment.
-To upgrade an existing installation, refer to the *<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Upgrade Guide*.
+This procedure assumes that {{< SecureTransport/componentshortname  >}} is not installed on the system.
+Only one instance of {{< SecureTransport/componentshortname  >}} Server or {{< SecureTransport/componentshortname  >}} Edge is supported in a production environment.
+To upgrade an existing installation, refer to the *{{< SecureTransport/componentshortname  >}} Upgrade Guide*.

-1. Log in to the system as the user who will run <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+1. Log in to the system as the user who will run {{< SecureTransport/componentshortname >}}.

-2. Download the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> install package for your operating system:
+2. Download the {{< SecureTransport/componentshortname >}} install package for your operating system:
     `SecureTransport_5.5_Install_<OS>-<processor>_<BuildNumber>.zip`
     where the placeholders represent the following:
     -   `<OS>` is the operating system: `aix` (for IBM AIX), `linux` (for Linux)